Loading...

 Inactive Reinstatement

-If past the 30-day grace period for renewal, must retake the state competency exam to renew certification
+If past the 30-day grace period, must retake the state competency exam to renew certification

 Regulatory Board